yueyueL/ChatGPT-Browser-Automation/README.md

 # ChatGPT-AutoBot-Chrome

 ## Introduction
-ChatGPT-AutoBot-Chrome is a Python library designed to automate interactions with Google Bard, HuggingChat, and OpenAI's ChatGPT webpages.
-It simplifies the process of sending automated prompts and managing responses, and reduces the need for repeated logins by saving user credentials.
-This library is based on the [TalkingHeads](https://github.com/ugorsahin/TalkingHeads) project.
+ChatGPT-AutoBot-Chrome is a Python tool that makes it easy to automatically chat with AI systems like Google's Bard, HuggingFace's services, and OpenAI's various ChatGPT models.
+It builds on previous work from the [TalkingHeads](https://github.com/ugorsahin/TalkingHeads) project to streamline and automate the process of prompting, sending, and collecting responses from AI chatbots.

+The main benefit of ChatGPT-AutoBot-Chrome is it saves you time by automating repetitive tasks.
+Instead of manually typing prompts over and over, you can use this tool to automatically manage those interactions for you.
+This is really helpful if you need to chat extensively with AI models, like for collecting data, doing research, or asking lots of questions.

 ![](result.gif)